-Also, students that carry out missions not charged on the fund indicated in the first paragraph (i.e.: external funds, mission free of charge, etc.) must send to the Higher Education Office (phdszn@szn.it) a copy of the form "Modulo d'Autorizzazione Missione" submitted to the Administration, and a certificate of attendance to the event.
+Students carrying out missions not charged on the fund indicated in the first paragraph (i.e.: external funds, mission free of charge, etc.) must send to the Higher Education Office (phdszn@szn.it) a copy of the form "Modulo d'Autorizzazione Missione" submitted to the HR Office (Ufficio Missioni), and a certificate of attendance to the event, as well.